null Skip to main content

 • Those with limited mobility or lower back discomfort would find a perfect fit for this device.

-• This program is perfect for novices or those starting strength training.
+• Ideal for beginners or those starting strength training.

 Three key areas—muscle activation, spinal health, and weight capacity—allow us to separate the comparison between belt squat and leg press.